5119 McQuade Road, Duluth, MN 55804

 Above my studio desktop hangs a tree drawing from when I was 5 years old; the brown chalk liquefied as I drew lines in the wet background of cobalt blue finger paint.
 This grounding composition seems to have foreshadowed my lifelong work as a mixed media artist.
 It also gives a glimpse into the subjects and sensations that have been significant to me, such as trees planted to form a wind break; the breaking of water by the bow of an ore boat; or a compelling gaze from a child framed in a doorway.

 What appears in my work is not planned as much as sought.
-I mix mono-printing, drawing and photo collage, seeking a sense of balance, merging human influences with the natural.
+I mix mono-printing, drawing and photo imagery, seeking a sense of balance, merging human influences with the natural

 Robert DeArmond, Guest